foolyc/PyKDL/README.md

-As the original PyKDL is usually used in python2 with ros, so i got a naive python3 binding for kdl lib in ros with boost.python.
+As the original PyKDL is usually used in python2 with ros, so i wrapper KDL with python3.5 for personal use.

 # Requirement